Vantiv/litle-sdk-for-php/README.md

     Litle Transaction ID: <your-numeric-litle-txn-id>

-Please contact Lilte & Co. with any further questions.
+Please contact Litle & Co. with any further questions.
 You can reach us at SDKSupport@litle.com